First, the good news: 90% of plantar fasciitis cases can be successfully resolved with simple, conservative treatments.

 What’s the bad news?
 The longer plantar fasciitis goes unaddressed, the longer the healing process takes and the more potential complications that may arise.
-Not allowing your arch enough rest time after a foot injury, working a job that requires a lot of time on your feet, participating in high-impact activities without proper footwear or support, and failing to follow through with at-home treatments are the most common ways plantar fasciitis persists and gets worse.
+Not allowing your arch enough rest time after a foot injury, working a job that requires a lot of time on your feet, participating in high-impact activities without proper footwear or support, and failing to follow through with at-home treatments after symptoms develop are the most common ways plantar fasciitis persists and gets worse.

 Over time, if plantar fasciitis is left untreated, the inflammation and stress to the plantar fascia can result in small tears in the fascia (sometimes called “micro-injuries”).
-You may not be aware of the moment that these small tears appear, however you will notice your pain level gradually worsen.
+You may not be aware of the exact moment that each small small tear appears, however you will notice your pain level gradually worsen.
 If these tears are left unaddressed, they may grow in size and number, and make the plantar fascia more vulnerable to rupture and debilitation.

 Plantar rupture can happen if plantar fasciitis is not addressed, but an individual continues to participate in activities that place a great deal of impact on the plantar fascia.
-These activities could include jogging, sports, or even standing for long periods of time in ill-fitting footwear.
+These activities might include jogging, sports, or even standing for long periods of time in ill-fitting footwear.

 Symptoms of plantar fascia rupture usually include a loud popping sound, followed by intense pain, bruising, and swelling in the foot.
 Putting weight on the affected foot will be very painful.
 If you suspect plantar rupture, you should seek medical help immediately.
 You will likely be required to wear a boot or crutches for a period of time after a ruptured plantar fascia.

 Plantar fibromatosis is a condition in which benign, slow-growing nodules form along the plantar fascia.
 The nodules often grow slowly and undetected, followed by sudden, rapid growth.
 As time passes and the nodules grow, walking may become uncomfortable or painful.

 While many cases of plantar fibromatosis are believed to be triggered by genetics, there is is a correlation between individuals with plantar fasciitis and individuals with plantar fibromatosis.
 Some researchers believe that plantar fibromatosis can be triggered by a tear in the fascia that is left untreated.